sphinx-doc/sphinx/doc/latex.rst

     (non-breakable) space.

     .. versionadded:: 1.5
-       formerly, footnotes from explicit mark-up were
-       preceded by a space (hence a linebreak there was possible), but automatically generated footnotes had no such space.
+       formerly, footnotes from explicit mark-up (but not automatically generated ones) were preceded by a space in the output ``.tex`` file hence a linebreak in PDF was possible.
+To avoid insertion of this space one could use ``foo\ [#f1]`` mark-up, but this impacts all builders.

 ``HeaderFamily``
     default ``\sffamily\bfseries``.
 Sets the font used by headings.